tiagomms/Ecole-42-Projects/README.md

 # fdf_42_C
-test_maps not designed by me and 42MapGenerator, but they show prove how the FDF was well made.
+Isometric and Parallel projections of wireframes (fil de fer).
+MinilibX required *test_maps* and *42MapGenerator* were not developed by me, but they show how the FDF works.